teaching-lab/reflective-diary/README.md

 Note down your thoughts both when planning the lesson and after delivering it.
 There are thirteen spreads (one for each semester week), each suggesting a handful of questions.
 The diary is quite small -- it's partly to keep your notes short.

-After the spreads for individual weeks, there is a rubric for teaching skills, a list of indicators that can be evaluated, a list of some useful teaching tools, and some extra space for your notes and remarks.
+After the spreads for individual weeks, there is a teacher evaluation rubric, a list of indicators that can be evaluated, a list of some useful teaching tools, and some extra space for your notes and remarks.

 <img align="center" width="100%" src="https://github.com/mukrop/teachers-reflective-diary/blob/master/img/diary-structure.png" alt="Structure of the reflective diary" title="Structure of the reflective diary">